 Meet Nicole

-Nicole now lives in Topanga Canyon, just outside Los Angeles, where she advises startups and nonprofits on go-to-market strategy, customer experience, and scaling in the climate and media landscape.
+Nicole now lives in Topanga Canyon, just outside Los Angeles, where she is a strategic advisor and hands-on operator who bridges the gap between high-level strategy and tactical execution for startups and companies.
+She works with companies in the consumer, media, technology and climate impact spaces.
 She brings a rare mix of operational depth, creative sensibility, and zero-to-one momentum-building to the teams she supports.
-She’s also the creator of Widowtitties, a short film about losing her husband to cancer at age 38 while leading a fast-growth company—you can find it here.
+She’s also the creator of Widowtitties, a short film about losing her husband to cancer at age 35 while leading a fast-growth company—you can find it here.
 When she’s not working, Nicole can be found hiking or surfing with her husband, her pup Joni, and her three stepkids—or at a concert, way too emotionally invested in the band.